 The fifth and final year of our seminar will take place at the 2026 AAR Annual Meeting.
-Through a roundtable format, our steering committee members and previous seminar participants will consider ways forward for integrating analysis of the poiesis of language into the study of Buddhist texts and beyond.
+Through a roundtable format, we will consider ways forward for integrating analysis of the poiesis of language into the study of Buddhist texts and beyond.
+We invite proposals for roundtable remarks that will speak broadly to this topic.